H-1B Visa Requirements: What You Need to Know

 To have you H1B visa approved, your application must clearly show that you meet these requirements.

 You should also note that even if you meet these requirements, you may not receive an H1B visa.
-This is because, due to a cap on available H1B visas, there is a lottery system to determine which hopeful applicants will be allowed to apply.
+This is because, due to a cap on available H1B visas, there is a lottery system to determine which hopeful applicants will be allowed to apply, including many individuals currently in the United States on an F-1 visa.
 For more information about the H-1B lottery system, you may review our guide on H-1B lottery registration.

 2. Valid Job Offer